 We’ve been providing our present clients with Zoom sessions and Coaching by Phone throughout the COVID pandemic with great success.
 These sessions are both convenient & confidential.
-Try something new & explore one for yourself 🙂
+It’s the responsible choice.
+Try something new & explore one for yourself.

-If you’d prefer an in-person session, know that we also offer this alternative at all of our locations.
+100% of all appointments are now virtual.
+If you’d prefer an in-person session, know that normally we also offer this alternative at all of our locations.
 Sanitisation and proper distancing procedures are in place for your safety and comfort.
 Wearing a mask is mandatory in reception and all hallway areas, but NOT in our private offices.

 I have found that the easiest and most helpful way to understand “Anxiety and Depression” is to imagine them on opposite ends of a continuum.
 Title the continuum “energy states.”
-As our energy state gets too low, we move closer and closer towards depressive states.
-At the same time, as our energy state gets too high, we move closer and closer toward anxiety states.
+As our particular energy state gets too low, we move closer and closer towards feelings related to depression.
+Alternatively, as our energy state gets too high, we move closer and closer toward anxiety states.
 The most practical therapeutic response is to take matters into your own hands.

-For right now, your problem is this uncomfortable “energy state,” of anxiety or depression.
-Forget about the situation that caused you to feel this way.
+Consider that, for right now, your problem is this uncomfortable “energy state,” of anxious or depressive feelings.
+For the immediate moment, forget about the situation that caused you to feel this way.
 Situations are often beyond our control.
-Focus instead, on where you are on this continuum.
+Focus instead, on where you do have control, on this continuum of feelings.